PURPOSE OF PROGRAM

 Cosmetology I is a well-rounded program covering most phases of cosmetology.
 The approach to training is based on sound educational methods and teaching fundamentals.
 This type of program stresses a firm theoretical knowledge of cosmetology for development of a true professional.
 The first hours of the course include lectures, demonstrations, special projects, role playing, interpretation of reading material, and writing instruction.
 Some of the subjects included are: nail structure and growth, manicuring/pedicuring, hair design, hairstyling, haircutting, skin structure, hair removal, facials, and makeup application.

-Cosmetology II students continue with advanced techniques in the areas of study of Cosmetology I, but add hair texture services (perms and colors), advanced manicuring techniques, and salon business skills.
+Cosmetology II students continue with advanced techniques in the areas of study of Cosmetology I, but add hair texture services (perms and colors) and advanced manicuring techniques.
 Once the proper number of cumulative clock hours is achieved, qualifying students are introduced to public clientele where they practice the knowledge gained during the previous training.
 It is only through applied knowledge that the necessary experience and comprehension of cosmetology can develop.
 For the remainder of the course, students are scheduled for both theory and practical classes, as well as student clinic hours.
-As students progress through their training, becoming proficient in all procedures, the clinic experiences become more salon- oriented.
+As students progress through their training, becoming proficient in all procedures, the clinic experiences become more salon-oriented.